RobinMeis/MITMsmtp/README.md

 ### Login Methods
 MITMsmtp supports the following login methods:
 * PLAIN
+* LOGIN
-* LOGIN (under development, not yet working)
+* CRAM-MD5 (under development, not yet working)

-Other methods are not supported as we want to extract the cleartext password.
-As this might be a problem for restrictive clients, it is planned to add support for MD5 later.
-However NTLM or Kerberos can't be supported as these methods require the server to know the cleartext password.
+Challenge-Response bases authentication methods like NTLM or Kerberos can't be supported as these methods require the server to know the cleartext password.

 ## Setup
 MITMsmtp requires Python3 and setuptools.
 You might want to install git as well.
 Use the following command on Debian: